-An ABO incompatibility reaction can occur if you are given the wrong type of blood during a blood transfusion.
-It is a rare, but serious and potentially fatal, response by your immune system to incompatible blood.
+An ABO incompatibility reaction can occur if you receive the wrong type of blood during a blood transfusion.
+It’s a rare but serious and potentially fatal response by your immune system to incompatible blood.

-These reactions are extremely rare, as doctors are very aware of the danger of using the wrong blood during a transfusion.
-There are many precautions in place to reduce the risk of a mistake.
-However, if a reaction does occur during or after a transfusion, doctors and nurses know what symptoms to look for.
-This allows them to provide treatment as quickly as possible.
+These reactions are extremely rare because doctors are aware of the danger of using the wrong blood during a transfusion.
+There are many precautions in place to reduce the chances of a mistake.
+Your doctor and nurse know what symptoms to look for if a reaction does occur during or after your transfusion.
+This allows them to provide you with treatment as quickly as possible.

-There are four main blood types, known as A, B, AB, and O. If you are type A, your red blood cells have proteins attached to them known as A antigens.
+The four main blood types are A, B, AB, and O. If you’re type A, your red blood cells have proteins attached to them known as A antigens.
 Type B blood cells carry B antigens.
-Type AB blood has both A and B antigens, and type O blood has neither.
+Type AB blood has both A and B antigens, and type O blood has neither A nor B antigens.

-Normally, your immune system will produce antibodies against any blood antigens you do not have in your own blood.
-That means type A people create antibodies against B antigens, and a transfusion of type B or AB blood would lead to an ABO incompatibility reaction.
-In other words, if you received B or AB blood, your immune system would attack the new blood cells and destroy them.
+Your immune system will produce antibodies against any blood antigens you don’t have in your own blood.
+That means people with type A blood create antibodies against B antigens.
+A person with type A blood receiving a transfusion of type B or AB blood would lead to an ABO incompatibility reaction.
+In an ABO incompatibility reaction, your immune system attacks the new blood cells and destroys them.

 If you have type AB blood, you have both A and B antigens.
-This means you are a universal recipient and can receive any type of blood.
-However, you can only donate blood to other type AB people
+This means you’re a universal recipient and you can receive any type of blood.
+However, you can only donate blood to other people who have type AB blood.

-If you have type O blood, which has no antigens, you are a universal donor.
-Your blood can be given to anyone without triggering their immune system, but you can only receive type O blood.
+If you have type O blood, which has no antigens, you’re a universal donor.
+You can give your blood to anyone without triggering their immune system, but you can only receive type O blood.

-Normally, before a blood transfusion, your blood will be tested to determine your blood type and a small sample will be cross-matched with some of the donated blood.
-During a cross match, the two samples of blood are mixed and viewed under a microscope.
-This allows doctors to make certain an incompatibility reaction won’t take place.
+Before a blood transfusion, your doctor will test your blood to determine your blood type.
+A small sample will be crossmatched with some of your donated blood.
+The two samples of blood are then mixed and viewed under a microscope.
+This allows your doctor to be certain an incompatibility reaction won’t take place.

 Human error is the most likely cause of an ABO incompatibility reaction.
-If the wrong blood type is used during a transfusion, it might be the result of mislabeled blood, incorrectly filled out forms, or a failure to check donated blood before the transfusion.
+If your transfusion uses the wrong blood type, it could be the result of mislabeled blood, incorrectly completed forms, or a failure to check donated blood before the transfusion.